 Shaheen Mistri, founder of The Akanksha Foundation, started Teach for India in 2007.
 The two organisations are deeply interwoven in many ways.
 Several TFI fellows teach at Akanksha-run municipal schools.

 To learn more about TFI please visit: http://www.teachforindia.org

 Since 2008, MSDF has partnered with Akanksha to ensure the sustainability of The School Project as a whole.
 They provide both strategic and financial support to the Akanksha school team.

 TSIF has been part of The School Project since its inception.
-In addition to funding the K. C. Thackeray Vidya Niketan School and Savitribai Phule English Medium School, TSIF also helps mediate the relationship between the PMC and Akanksha.
-Thermax has signed a memorandum of understanding (MOU) with the Pune Municipal Corporation (PMC) School Board for a period of 30 years.
+In addition to funding a few schools in Pune, TSIF also helps mediate the relationship between the PMC and Akanksha.
 They provide invaluable support for The School Project in Pune.

 President of Akanksha Fund Inc. (U.S.A)- Sarah Roberts